apache/camel-kamelets/README.md

 ### Testing

-Kamelets **SHOULD** be accompained with testing code that verifies their correct behavior.
+Kamelets **SHOULD** be accompanied with testing code that verifies their correct behavior.

 [Yaks](https://github.com/citrusframework/yaks) is the testing framework of choice for Kamelets and the one implemented in the CI.